evergreenx/Wordium-Docs/README.md

 - [License](#license)

 ## About The App
-[wordium docs] is a word processor application that provides for input, editing, formatting, and output of text, with some additional features....
+Wordium docs is a word processor application that provides for input, editing, formatting, and output of text, with some additional features....

 ## Screenshots